-However, 360 VR videos create the most immersive experience when viewed on a VR device or in a specialist environment, such as an immersive classroom.
-There are some very cheap VR devices on the market and they provide a convenient way of experiencing VR.
+However, 360 VR videos create the most immersive experience when viewed on a VR headset or in a specialist environment, such as an immersive classroom.
+There are some cheap VR headsets on the market and they provide a convenient way of experiencing VR.

 In fact, VR can be experienced on any android mobile thanks to Google Cardboard.
 The Google cardboard viewer is a simple cardboard device that your phone fits into.
 They can be picked up from as little as £5.

 The main difference between regular filming and VR filming is the type of camera used.
 Specialist cameras called omnidirectional cameras are used for virtual reality filming.
 These cameras film every direction at once, hence the name, omnidirectional.

 There are a wide variety of cameras and virtual reality filming techniques available depending on the application.
 There are also two different types of VR video: monoscopic and stereoscopic.

 The finished VR video can either be monoscopic or stereoscopic.
 Monoscopic is where there is one image directed to both eyes and stereoscopic is where there are two images, one for each eye.

 Monoscopic VR is great because it is very effective at capturing dynamic movement and a headset is not required to the view the video.
 This makes monoscopic video very versatile and it is useful for most applications, including social media uploads.

 However, stereoscopic VR offers a more immersive experience as it produces a 3D effect where some objects appear closer than others.
 This effect more closely resembles how we see with the human eye.

 Stereoscopic videos do take more time to plan and execute due to their complex nature.
 They also require a VR headset to be viewed properly.